MichaelAHood/readmissions-risk-scorer/src/data-APIs/discharge-planner/README.md

-An API for getting and processing patient info, deployed on Cloud Foundry using Flask
+An app for scheduling new patients for discharge, deployed on Cloud Foundry using Flask

 About
 ================================================================================